Facilitator Marketing 101: Demystifying Blogging and YouTube

 We have published 116+ videos – for our blogs, social media, website and training materials!
 Here are some of the more popular ones:

-Try something new in 2018!
+Try something new this year!
 If it’s too overwhelming to start both a blog and videos, try just one.

 Step 1: Get out a calendar and circle a date for at least one blog or video a month.